Osari Nakaakira: Biography

 Osari Nakaakira's family had been Shinto priests for many generations.
 When he was young, he studied for the priesthood under Abe Nakaaki (阿部 仲昌), priest of the Iwakiyama Shrine, and Saitō Norioki (齋藤 規冲) an instructor from the Keikokan (稽古館), Tsugaru Domain's han school.
 Osari eventually served as high priest of Kumano-Okuteru Shrine (熊野奥照神社) and later also Iwakiyama Shrine.

 Osari was renowned as one of Tsugaru's greatest poets, and taught poetry to many students including Hirao Rosen and Shimozawa Yasumi.

 In the summer of 1869, Tsugaru Tsuguakira arranged for a shōkon funeral for Tsugaru soldiers who died in the battles of Noheji and Hakodate.
 Osari directed the funeral ceremonies.
 Tens of thousands of people attended the ceremony, which included a British-style gun salute and drill by the nascent Imperial Japanese Army.

 Later that year, Osari was brought on by the Keikokan as an instructor of classical studies and became a leader of the domain's efforts to eliminate the confounding of Shintō and Buddhism.
-He was also involved in founding the predecessor of the for Japanese war dead.
+He was also involved in founding the predecessor of the Aomori Gokoku Shrine for Japanese war dead.
 Later he traveled to Kyoto to study under Hirata Kanetane.
 Osari himself taught hundreds of students.

 In 1898, Osari held an event in memory of the Four Great Men of Kokugaku.
 Here Osari credited kokugaku scholars with opening the "Imperial Way" (皇道, kōdō) which allowed patriotism and the Yamato spirit to flourish: